 1. Turmeric

-Active compound: Curcumin
+Active substance: Curcumin

 2. Ginger

-Active compound: Gingerol
+Active Compound: Gingerol

 3. Cinnamon